Corporate governance | From the president to investors

 In order to strengthen the functions of management monitoring/supervision, and also to enhance the system enabling adequate and impartial decision making, we elected outside directors at the 15th Ordinary General Shareholders’ Meeting held on June 18, 2009.

-Now the twelve-member Board of Directors has four outside directors.
+Now the ten-member Board of Directors has two outside directors.

 The board of directors has one year term to make decisions on important matters, to supervise execution of tasks of the other board members, as well as to clarify the responsibilities of the execution of tasks.